gooddata/gooddata-ruby/_posts/2014-01-02-working-wth-project.markdown

 ###Show info

-You can inspect a basic info about a project
+Use the following to review basic information about a project:

 {% highlight ruby %}
   gooddata -p PROJECT_ID  project show